Europe Trip. Day 1: Paris, France

 Eiffel Tower at night

-We bought online tickets to climb to the 2nd floor of Eifel Tower.
-To go to the top, we bought lift-access tickets at the second floor.
-After spending around an hour to enjoy the view and back to hotel by taxi.
-Even though we were too lethargic the moments on the first day in Paris truly precious.
+We bought online tickets to climb to the second floor of the Eiffel Tower.
+To go to the top, we bought lift-access tickets on the second floor.
+After spending around an hour to enjoy the view, I went back to the hotel by taxi.
+Even though we were too lethargic, the moments on the first day in Paris were truly precious.

 Alaaa... tak sampai plak!